mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     Give all enemy minions -4⚔️ until your next turn.

 name:     Horror Burster
-text:     **Dying Wish**:  Transform a random friendly minion into a 6/6 Horror.
+text:     **Dying Wish**:  Transform a random friendly minion into a 6⚔️/6❤️ Horror.

 name:     Master of Shadows
-text:     Friendly Arcanyst minions have "**Deploy**: Deal 2 damage to an enemy".
+text:     Friendly Arcanyst minions have "**Deploy**: Deal 2 damage to an enemy."

 name:     Punish
 text:     Destroy a damaged minion.